-Flower Mound and Lewisville Divorce Attorneys
+Flower Mound, Lewisville, and Midland-Odessa Divorce Attorneys

 When it becomes clear that divorce is the only answer the emotional weight can be overwhelming.
 Engaging an experienced and effective legal team can help you navigate these pressures and reach the most successful resolution.
 With emotions potentially clouding your situation, it is wise to call upon a skilled team of attorneys who can effectively guide you toward a successful resolution.

 At The Jimenez Law Firm, P.C., our North and West Texas divorce lawyers have a great deal of experience handling a wide range of family law matters.
 What is important to us is to accurately assess your goals in order to properly determine a strategy.
 Our strategy for your case is determined only after we deeply understand your goals.
 Our process dictates a thorough understanding of the facts of your case from children to assets to personal values and beliefs.
 Our many satisfied clients have not only achieved their goals but took comfort in our attention to their questions.
 We will take the time to discuss all of the facts of your case, from children to assets and debts.
 Our clients appreciate our thorough approach as we educate them on the legal process and the obstacles they might have to overcome along the way.

 Several issues must be resolved when handling a divorce, including: